flatironinstitute/reactopya/README.md

 ## Usage

-See the [reactopy_gallery](https://github.com/flatironinstitute/reactopy_gallery) project for a collection of example widgets.
-In fact, at the moment, the reactopy_gallery includes this repo as a git submodule.
+See the [reactopya_gallery](https://github.com/flatironinstitute/reactopya_gallery) project for a collection of example widgets.
+In fact, at the moment, the reactopya_gallery includes this repo as a git submodule.